vitessio/website/content/en/docs/reference/vreplication.md

 rule and the filtering rule.
 The select expressions specify the transformation, and the where clause specifies the filtering.

-The select expressions can be any non-aggregate mysql expression, or they can also be `count` or `sum` as aggregate expressions.
+The select expressions can be any non-aggregate MySQL expression, or they can also be `count` or `sum` as aggregate expressions.
 Aggregate expressions combined with the corresponding `group by` clauses will allow you to materialize real-time rollups of the source table, which can be used for analytics.
 The target table can have a different name from the source.

-For a sharded system like vitess, multiple VReplication streams may be needed to achieve the necessary goals.
+For a sharded system like Vitess, multiple VReplication streams may be needed to achieve the necessary goals.
 This is because there will be multiple source shards as well as destination shards, and the relationship between them may not be one to one.